restics/DungeonPixel/README.md

 # DungeonPixel

 ## Intro
- Problem: No good free procedural dungeons generator
+ Problem: No good free procedural dungeons generator.

  Solution: write my own and open source it so every kid and their mom can run a dungeon crawling server

 ## (supposed) Features